coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: assumption
    :name: assumption

-   This tactic looks in the local context for an hypothesis whose type is convertible to the goal.
+   This tactic looks in the local context for a hypothesis whose type is convertible to the goal.
 If it is the case, the subgoal is proved.
    Otherwise, it fails.